jayshree4912/Simulation/README.md

 # Simulation
-Fitting Different types of Distributions
+Fitting Different types of Distributions,Simulate data i/p's and generate more data .